olilarkin/awesome-musicdsp/README.md

 - [zita stuff](http://kokkinizita.linuxaudio.org/linuxaudio/index.html) - Fons Adriaensen's linux audio projects offer a lot of great tools for acoustic measurements, spatial audio etc - mostly as jack apps.

 ## Hardware/embedded
-Most of the audio programming that I do has to do with plug-ins, but I found a couple of hardware platforms that I really like developing for (mainly because writing code for these devices is not so different to making a plug-in).

 - [the owl pedal/module](https://hoxtonowl.com/) - This is a programmable stomp box and eurorack module that I've been working with since the kick starter campaign to launch it.
 It's a really nice little unit, which you can program in C++, FAUST, Pd or with Max gen~.
 I find the limited interface with 4 controls makes me think quite carefully about what's important about my DSP algorithm.
 You can find some patches I made for it (using a mixture of c++ and FAUST) in the [user library](https://www.rebeltech.org/patch-library/patches/authors), and the original code [here](https://github.com/olilarkin/OL-OWLPatches).
 - [bela](https://bela.io/) - Bela is a wonderful little SoC + Audio Interface which is pretty revolutionary, allowing super low latency audio and sensor I/O all clocked together, in a tiny package.
 I wrote the FAUST support class for bela.
 You can also program it with C++ or libpd, and even supercollider.